 Next comes the real meat of the block, which is a list of included transactions.
 These are the bits that will ultimately become most interesting to the relevant public once the block becomes part of the blockchain, in that they help to comprise the “universal ledger” referenced previously.
 There is no set number of transactions that need to be summarized in a given block, though the average tends to be between 1,500 and 2,000, with some variance.

-Those first two features—reference to the previous block and records of included transactions—can be compiled automatically.
+Those first two features—a reference to the previous block and records of included transactions—can be compiled automatically.
 It’s the third feature that really makes the concept unique and useful.
 This is the “proof of work” that reveals and confirms the mathematical process that went into confirming the transactions and compiling the block.
 This kind of process is conducted by Bitcoin “miners” via high-powered computers, and the proof of work ensures its legitimacy.

 Finally, an individual block also contains a timestamp upon its completion.
-At this point, the block is “hashed,” which is basically another way of saying it is encrypted, and added to the blockchain.
-This too speaks to the idea of the blockchain being incorruptible.
+At this point, the block is “hashed,” which is basically another way of saying it is encrypted and added to the blockchain.
+This too speaks to the idea of the blockchain is incorruptible.
 A hashed block added to the blockchain is exceedingly difficult to alter or erase, despite the fact that the transactions themselves remain visible to the blockchain community.